 Students will be expected to get their meals in the dining hall located in their residence hall during Steps 1, 2, and 3.
 Students assigned to Territorial, Frontier, and Centennial halls will use the Pioneer dining hall.
-Students are not allowed to eat at other residence halls until Step 4.
+Students are not allowed to eat at other residence halls until Step Four.

 For current residential dining hours, please visit M Dining.

-Will residential convenience stores be open during this timeframe?
+Will residential convenience stores be open?